 Vice Provost for Global Strategic Initiatives

-Mariana is the lead editor of LEAP Dialogues: Career Pathways in Design for Social Innovation (Designmatters/DAP, 2016) and co-edited an open-source digest of the book: LEAP Dialogues: The Educator's Guide (Designmatters, September 2017); she is currently on the editorial team of a new global survey of social innovation case studies expected for fall 2020 (publihed by Routledge; working title Global LEAP: New Frontiers in Design for Social Innovation: GlobalLeapBook.com).
-Her dissertation “Design Attitude and Social Innovation: Empirical Studies of the Return on Design," establishes the first quantitative metrics in the literature that demonstrate the statistical significance of design capabilities in the context of social innovation aims.
-She holds a Ph.D. in Management (Designing Sustainable Systems) from the Weatherhead School of Management, Case Western Reserve University; an M.A. in Art History and Museum Studies from the University of Southern California, and a Licence en Lettres Degree from the Sorbonne University, Paris, where she also studied Art History at L’Ecole du Louvre.
-A native of Argentina and the child of a diplomat, Mariana grew up around the world.
+Mariana's current research studies are focused one extending her doctoral work in examining the role of a design attitude as a cognitive approach to social innovation and organizational learning.
+Among several publications in the works, she is a co-editor of a global survey of design for social innovation case studies slated for 2020 publication by Routledge.
+Mariana holds a Ph.D. in Management (Designing Sustainable Systems) from Case Western Reserve University; an M.A. in Art History and Museum Studies from the University of Southern California, and a Licence en Lettres Degree from the Sorbonne University, Paris, where she also studied Art History at L’Ecole du Louvre.
+A native of Argentina and the child of a diplomat, Amatullo grew up around the world.

 PhD, Management (Designing Sustainable Systems), Weatherhead School of Management, Case Western Reserve University.
 M.A.
 Art History and Museum Studies, University of Southern California.
 License en Lettres, Paris IV, Sorbonne.

 Board Service and Service to The Field